Ignite Awards FAQs

 For individuals:

-- must significantly contributed to the upliftment of human rights in the Philippines or elsewhere
+• must have significantly contributed to the upliftment of human rights in the Philippines or elsewhere;

 For organizations:

-- must significantly contributed to the upliftment of human rights in the Philippines
+• must have significantly contributed to the upliftment of human rights in the Philippines;

 Outstanding Young Human Rights Defender

-- must have engaged with human rights work for the substantial part of his/her youth in the Philippines or elsewhere as part of his/her learning on human rights
+• must have engaged with human rights work for the substantial part of their youth in the Philippines or elsewhere as part of their learning on human rights,

 Art that Matters

-- a bona fide Filipino citizen of any age, a practicing literature writer or any profession related to literature, not an active Amnesty International member, residing in the Philippines
+• a bona fide Filipino citizen of any age, a practicing artist, not an active Amnesty International member, residing in the Philippines;

 4. Who can place nominations for the Ignite Awards for Human Rights?